Dr Barry Cockcroft

 Post-qualification, he spent a year as Senior House Officer in the Maxillo-Facial/Orthodontic department at the Coventry and Warwickshire Hospital.
 He then worked for 27 years in NHS general dental practice before joining the Department of Health as Deputy Chief Dental Officer (England) in November 2002.

-Prior to Barry’s appointment as DCDO he had served on the Warwickshire Local Dental Committee, including terms as chairman and secretary, been chairman of the West Midlands Association of LDCs and was elected to the General Dental Services Committee of the BDA in 1990.
+Prior to Barry’s appointment as DCDO he had served on the Warwickshire Local Dental Committee, including terms as chairman and secretary, being chairman of the West Midlands Association of LDCs and was elected to the General Dental Services Committee of the BDA in 1990.

 He served on many sub-committees and working groups of the GDSC before being elected vice-chairman in 2000.